Update on the IC-DISC - Schedule K-2/K-3 and the IC-DISC Dividend

 Author

 • Paul Ferreira, CPA, is the President and founder of Export Tax Management (ETM), which he established in 2008 after over ten years of experience in international tax.
-Recognizing a need for specialized expertise in the Interest Charge-Domestic International Sales Corporation (IC-DISC), Paul focused ETM’s services on helping businesses maximize their tax savings through this unique export incentive.
-With over 25 years of experience, Paul leads a team of skilled CPAs based in Boston, MA, providing expert IC-DISC advisory to companies across the U.S.
+He is licensed as a Certified Public Accountant (CPA) in both Massachusetts and Rhode Island.
+Recognizing a need for specialized expertise in the Interest Charge-Domestic International Sales Corporation (IC-DISC), Paul has focused ETM’s services on helping businesses maximize their tax savings through this unique export incentive.
+With over 25 years of experience, he leads a team of skilled CPAs based in Boston, MA, providing expert IC-DISC and international tax consulting to companies across the U.S.

 View all posts